CMB-ML/cmb-ml/README.md

     - An even faster method is available, using PyILC's HILC method.
 - Run Comparison:
     - `python main_analysis_compare.py --config-name config_comp_models_t_128`

+# Dataset Only

+If you only want to get the dataset, you can use [this notebook](./demonstrations/_0_get_dataset_only.ipynb) to download them.
+It includes a (short) list of required libraries.

 # Demonstrations